by Annie Laukaitis

 Monolith vs. MACH: A MACH Commerce Guide

-The best way to ensure your ecommerce web development team provides a better user experience on your site is by hiring one with experience designing and/or developing for ecommerce.
+The best way to ensure your ecommerce web development team provides a better customer experience on your site is by hiring one with experience designing and developing for ecommerce.

-With any luck (or if, like BigCommerce, your platform has a strong partner program), you can find ecommerce website development services that are familiar with the latest in ecommerce best practices and can produce a site that will delight your customers and boost your conversion rate.
+With any luck (or if, like BigCommerce, your platform has a strong partner programme), you can find ecommerce website development services that are familiar with the latest in ecommerce best practises and can produce a site that will delight your customers and boost your conversion rate.

 Understand different developers’ strengths.